 However, powder extinguishers should only be used as ABC extinguishers because they contain a firing powder.
-The fire class A includes substances such as wood, coal, textiles, paper, some plastics, hay, straw, and fibers.
+Fire class A includes substances such as wood, coal, textiles, paper, some plastics, hay, straw, and fibers.

 Class B fire

-This is a fire of liquid substances such as gasoline, diesel oil, acetone, wax.
+This is a fire of liquid substances such as gasoline, diesel oil, acetone, and wax.

 Suitable extinguishing agent:

 spray foam extinguishers, CO² extinguishers, or powder extinguishers.

 The fire class B includes all liquid, flammable substances and substances that become liquid due to the effect of heat.
 The liquid substances include, for example, gasoline, oils, fats, paints, varnishes, and alcohol.
 The substances that melt and become fluid when heated include, for example, plastics such as PVC, wax, tar, resin and numerous plastics.